nootkan/classic-press-formspammertrap-plugin/README.txt

 * All file handling complies with GDPR requirements when using recommended settings
 * **Complete removal of all files and data when plugin is uninstalled**

 Form submissions are processed according to your site's privacy policy.
-Consider adding appropriate privacy notices for form users, especially regarding data storage, import/export capabilities, file uploads, and retention periods.
+Consider adding appropriate privacy notices for form users, especially regarding data storage, import/export capabilities, file uploads, color customization, and retention periods.

 == Credits ==